 The Copenhagen Accord is a political agreement, concluded outside the UNFCCC framework.
+Some language from the Copenhagen Accord has now been included in UNFCCC negotiating texts and decisions.

 The Copenhagen Accord contains several references to REDD-plus, listed below.
-Language from the Copenhagen Accord can also now be found in the current negotiating texts.

 - Non-Annex I Parties (developing countries) are to implement mitigation actions, including ones submitted to the secretariat in a format set out in an appendix to the Copenhagen Accord.
 Some non-Annex I Parties have provided information on REDD-plus related activities to the secretariat (paragraph 5). - Recognition of the crucial role of REDD and the need to enhance removals by forests.
 Agreement on the need to provide positive incentives through the immediate establishment of a mechanism including REDD-plus (paragraph 6). - Mention of substantial finance for REDD-plus in connection with reference to a collective commitment by developed countries to provide new and additional resources, including forestry and investments through international institutions, approaching USD 30 billion for the period 2010-12 with balanced allocation between adaptation and mitigation.
 This paragraph also includes a reference to mobilising USD 100 billion a year by 2020 (paragraph 8). - Establishment of a Copenhagen Green Climate Fund to support mitigation activities in developing countries, including REDD-plus (paragraph 10).